-&lt;sup>41P.
+41P.
 McShane, Process.
 Introducing Themselves to Young (Christian) Minders, 1989, 162-3.
 Available, of course, on this Website.
 The notes internal to this passage are from the original.

-illuminating shadow over the third stage of meaning".42
+part of the quest for the Black Tower - to be spoken of later - that shall throw its illuminating shadow over the third stage of meaning".42